Kayon seldom spoke. He preferred to draw leaves with a ballpoint pen.

 They became more than alive.

 Whenever someone walked past the place where he sat, Kayon held up one of his beautiful leaves.
 “For you,” he’d say.

 Many of the people cautiously, greedily took the small piece of paper.
 As they quickly hurried to the other end of the park, they glanced at the paper, wondering about that odd, useless man.
 All they saw was a simple leaf.
 They crumpled the paper in their hand, tossed it onto the grass.

-And the fallen leaves of many trees, and the crumpled drawn leaves, gathered by the wind, tumbled and cartwheeled into in a hidden place between Lakefront Park’s bed of roses and the old brick wall.
+And the fallen leaves of many trees, and the crumpled drawn leaves, were gathered by the wind.
+They tumbled and cartwheeled into in a hidden place between the park’s bed of roses and the old brick wall.
 Layers of leaves, damp with rain, collected, mouldering, returning to the deep heart of the Earth.

 . . .

 Linda had brought the drawing of a leaf home.
 A magnet held it to the refrigerator.